NiftyBeard/307InfusionPharmacy/services.md

 Pain management
 Enteral therapy
-Specialty medications (including Remicade, Entyvio, Tysabri) We also provide necessary pumps and all supplies needed for home IV and enteral therapy.
+Specialty medications (including Remicade, Entyvio, Tysabri) We also provide necessary pumps and all supplies needed for home IV and enteral therapy.</li>

 <h1>Coordination of Care:</h1>